ahmdyasser/SwiftyWeatherApp/README.md

 - Getting famalier with alamofire Pod.
 - How to working with APIs.
 - Encodable & Decodable protocols
-- JsonEncoder & JsonDecoder classes
+- JSONEncoder & JSONDecoder classes

 ## App Preview